zachlandes/reddit-fundraisers/README.md

 1. Create an account and fundraiser on [every.org](https://every.org).
 We recommend including a description, cover image, and a goal.
 2. Copy the URL for your every.org fundraiser.
 3. Go to your subreddit, click the subreddit menu button on the right side of your subreddit home "(...)".
-4. Select "Create a post from an existing fundraiser".
+4. Select "Create a fundraiser post with Snoowy Day Fund".
 5. Paste the every.org fundraiser URL, give your post a title, and click submit.
 6. Pin the post as long as the fundraiser is running to maximize donations for your chosen nonprofit!